pchemguy/spec-kit/templates/commands/checklist.md

       - depth calibration (e.g., "Is this a lightweight pre-commit sanity list or a formal release gate?")
       - audience framing (e.g., "Will this be used by the author only or peers during PR review?")
       - boundary exclusion (e.g., "Should we explicitly exclude performance tuning items this round?")
-      - scenario class gap (e.g., "No recovery flows detected - are rollback / partial failure paths in scope?")
+      - scenario type gap (e.g., "No recovery flows detected - are rollback / partial failure paths in scope?")

 Use defaults, when interaction impossible: